Learn more about the Government’s proposed copyright reforms to better support the needs of Australians and our public institutions.

 The Government is proposing reforms that will simplify and update Australia's copyright laws to better support the needs of Australians and public institutions to access material in an increasingly digital environment.

 While these issues are not new, the need for change has been highlighted during COVID-19, with schools, universities, cultural institutions and governments having to deliver essential services online.

-The Government expects to release exposure draft legislation later in 2020, which will provide further details of reforms and provide an opportunity for stakeholder consultation.
+The Government expects to release exposure draft legislation, which will provide further details of reforms and provide an opportunity for stakeholder consualtation.

 The proposed copyright access reforms will include the following five main measures:

 Introduce a limited liability scheme for use of orphan works